SimonDever/MicStatus/README.md

 # MicStatus
 Displays microphone mute status in tray as a simple icon.
 Windows-only.

-White text means microphone is listening, red means microphone programmatically muted.
+Microphone icon means microphone is listening, microphone with a slash through means the microphone is muted.